 Limiting the warming caused by anthropogenic CO2 emissions alone with a probability of >33%, >50%, and >66% to less than 2°C since the period 1861–188022, will require cumulative CO2 emissions from all anthropogenic sources to stay between 0 and about 1560 GtC, 0 and about 1210 GtC, and 0 and about 1000 GtC since that period respectively.

 These upper amounts are reduced to about 880 GtC, 840 GtC, and 800 GtC respectively, when accounting for non-CO2 forcings (ie. emissions of the other GHGs)

 A lower warming target, or a higher likelihood of remaining below a specific warming target, will require lower cumulative CO2 emissions.

 Accounting for warming effects of increases in non- CO2 greenhouse gases (ie. emissions of the other GHGs) reductions in aerosols (fossil fuel air pollution cooling aerosols have to be reduced (air quality) and stopped to stabilize global temperature and ocean acidification) , or the release of greenhouse gases from permafrost will also lower the cumulative CO2 emissions for a specific warming target.

 Planetary emergency proof

-Alhough the IPCC 5th assessment omits the very worst risk of global warming - of multiple reinforcing amplifying feedbacks (so-called 'runaway'), it provides overwhelming evidence of the planetary emergency situation (see AR5 key quotes below).
+The IPCC 5th assessment does include very worst risk of global warming - of multiple reinforcing amplifying feedbacks (lead to so-called 'runaway'), and it provides overwhelming evidence of the planetary emergency situation (see AR5 key quotes below).